Praqma/smallstep-ca-demo/README.md

 ![Simplified DNS-01](Simplified-DNS-01.png)

 The above image *roughly* demonstrates how the DNS-01 challenge could be used in this scenario.
 The ACME client requests a certificate.
 It is given a token by the CA (LetsEncrypt).
-It then provisions a TXT record with the token which is concatenated with the thumbprint of the authorization key to create the TXT file on the DNS.
+It then provisions a TXT record with the token, which is concatenated with the thumbprint of the authorization key, to create the TXT file on the DNS.
 Once this is done then it tells the CA the challenge has been met.
 The CA then makes a DNS lookup and retrieves the record.
-If all is good the the agent can then retrieve the certificate, which it must distribute as necessary for use by web services.
+If all is good the client can then retrieve the certificate, which it must distribute as necessary for use by web services.

 ## Zero Access